NVIDIA/TensorRT-LLM/examples/eagle/README.md

 For more info about EAGLE, refer to [speculative decoding documentation](https://nvidia.github.io/TensorRT-LLM/advanced/speculative-decoding.html).

 ## Limitations
-  * Only greedy decoding and greedy acceptance are supported.
   * EAGLE-2 is not supported.
   * All EAGLE choices have to have exactly the same depth as `num_eagle_layers` of the engine.
   * Pipeline parallelism is not supported.